Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 3.1) Navigate to <avatar>/VRCLens/WorldC/CamPickupAlways/PreviewBase
 3.2) Alter PreviewBase's Rotation to: Vector3(41,0,0)

 Done!
-Either upload, or move on to SYNC FIX below.
+Either upload, or move on to other addons below.

 ====================================================================
 ============================ SYNC FIX ==============================
 ====================================================================

-An Alteration to make VRCLens sync to remote players more securely.
+An Alteration to make VRCLens sync to remote players more reliably.

 INFO:
 - +6 synced parameter bits to facilitate sync